biteval/koai/README.md

 After executing `./configure.sh`, the script defines default Cassandra credentials with SimpleStrategy and a replication factor of 1, then replicates the UFC database to your local Cassandra instance.
 You can subsequently modify Cassandra configurations according to your requirements.

-Cassandra configuration adjustments can be made in `controllers/ufc_db_ctl_conf.hpp` as demonstrated below.
+Cassandra configuration adjustments can be made in `controllers/ufc_db_ctl_conf.hpp` , continue reading to learn how this can be done.

 ### Creating a New Database Example: